tekmen0/simple-ram-scan/README.md

 # simple-ram-scan
 Python code tests usable RAM in pc.

-Stops when there is no memory available to scan, and empties used memory by program.
+First, invades all the memory till available memory >= 100 mb.
+Then, stops when there is no memory available to scan, and empties used memory by program.

 ### How to run?
 1. change the directory containing file scan.py